communote-github-user/psyphant.github.io/doc/dev_how_plugin.md

        (function(namespace) {
            var HelloWorldWidget = new Class({
                Extends: C_Widget,
+               /*
-               // First part "plugin/" is required and marks the widget as one that is provided by a plugin
+               First part "plugin/" is required and marks the widget as one that is provided by a plugin.
-               // The maven placeholder is needed to create an unique widget group name based on the name of the OSGi bundle
+               The maven placeholder is needed to create an unique widget group name based on the name of the OSGi bundle and will be replaced by building the plugin.
+               */
                widgetGroup: 'plugin/${maven-symbolicname}',

                //This function prints out the input value via a notification